To obtain a large settlement under the Defense Base Act, it is easiest to start by receiving medical benefits under the Defense Base Act.

 It is important that you get the best medical care and have a doctor who will work with you when it comes time to assign working restrictions and a permanent impairment.

-So the situation is that if you have a 10% impairment to an extremity say your leg because you had a knee injury then you only receive a scheduled award of money equal to your compensation rate for 28.8 weeks for that permanent impairment to the knee.
-The 28.8 weeks simply because your impairment was 10 percent of the leg and that 10% is multiplied by 288 weeks which is amount of weeks for the entire leg.
+So the situation is that if you have a 10% impairment to an extremity say your leg because you had a knee injury then you only receive a scheduled award of money equal to your compensation rate times 28.8 weeks for that permanent impairment to the knee.
+You receive 28.8 weeks simply because your impairment was 10 percent of the leg and that 10% is multiplied by 288 weeks which is amount of weeks for the entire leg.
 The schedules are set forth by the Longshore Division.
-Feel free to email Attorneys Jo Ann Hoffman at email@example.com if you need the schedule for another body part.
+Feel free to email Attorneys Jo Ann Hoffman at firstname.lastname@example.org if you need the schedule for another body part.
 You can receive money for the scheduled injury even if you are back to work.

-However if the knee and low back were injured your compensation can continue past the 28.8 weeks of compensation you receive for the impairment to the knee.
+However assume that both the knee and low back were injured, then your compensation can continue past the 28.8 weeks of compensation you receive for the impairment to the knee.
 In fact, your wage loss is calculated into the future and payable to you if you earn less than your pre injury wage.
 So to the extent you are receiving lost wages and the exposure continues in the future to pay you compensation, the insurance company will give you a larger settlement where you are earning less than your pre injury wage.